The unfortunate wooden fence atop the mansard roof detracts from the charming cottage architecture and proportions -- photo by Alice Lum |

 photo by Alice Lum |

-Street remains unchanged over a century after it was built.
+Street remains little changed over a century after it was built.
 Inside, during its early years, some of the

 nation’s most remarkable marble and bronze architectural statuary came to be.